fluencelabs/nox/docs/protocol.md

 Once the cluster has reached consensus on the block, advanced the virtual machine state, reached consensus on the next couple of blocks and saved related block manifests and transactions into Swarm, the client can query results of the function invocation through the ABCI query API.

-Let's assume that transaction sent by the client was included into the block `k`, in this case the client has to wait until the block `k+2` is formed and the corresponding block manifest is uploaded to Swarm.
-Once this is done, results returned to the client will look the following:
+Let's assume that transaction sent by the client was included into the block `k`.
+In this case the client has to wait until the block `k + 2` is formed and the corresponding block manifest is uploaded to Swarm.
+Once this is done, results returned to the client will look the following.

 ```go
 type QueryResults struct {